 Notional rent is calculated based on the property’s annual value.
 This is the expected rental value of the property at a certain point of a year.
 Concepts such as municipal value, standard rent, and fair rent are taken into account to calculate this value.
 You can deduct municipal taxes from your property’s annual rental value to calculate the notional rent.

 - Standard Rent: It is the fixed rent as applicable under the Rent Control Act.
-If such a law applies, the landlord is not allowed to charge a rent higher than what the law permits.
+If such law applies, the landlord is not allowed to charge a rent higher than what the law permits.

 Assume that the yearly fair rent of your house is Rs.
 2.40 lakhs, while Rs.
 1.80 lakhs and Rs.
 3 lakhs are the municipal value and standard rent, respectively.
-To calculate the expected rent, you have to consider the higher of the municipal value and fair rent.
+To calculate the expected rent, you have to consider the higher the municipal value and fair rent.

 - In this example, fair rent is higher i.e. Rs.
 2.40 lakhs compared to municipal value i.e. Rs.
 1.80 lakhs, so you have to take into account the former.